dracor-org/dracor-textbook/docs/chapters/01-preface-programmable-corpora-in-action.md

-# Programmable Corpora in Action
+# Preface: Programmable Corpora in Action

 The **DraCor Textbook** is a curated, pedagogically structured Open Educational Resource (OER) developed by the DraCorOS and DraCor Textbook editorial teams.
 It provides a coherent introduction to working with programmable drama corpora in DraCor.
 Unlike the community-driven DraCor Notebooks, the textbook follows an explicit learning sequence and combines conceptual explanations with practical tasks, exercises and guidance for teaching.